lyd405121/PBD/README.md

-# PBD
-Using taichi to implement position based dynamic
+# Positon based dynamic with taichi